GazJack/AutomationExerciseWebsiteFullTestingPortfolioCypress/README.md

 :rocket: Push your changes: git push origin feature/your-feature.

-:git_pull: Open a pull request.
+📩 Open a pull request.

 ## :star: License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.